EOSChronicleProject/eos-chronicle/README.md

 connection closes, the receiver will stop itself and close the connection to `nodeos`.

+## Streaming mode

-The primary job of `chronicle-receiver` is as follows:
+By default `chronicle-receiver` starts in streaming mode, and operates as follows:

+* it reads all available blocks sequentially from state history.

 * it monitors account changes, and as soon as a new ABI is set on a contract, it stores a copy of ABI in its state memory.
+The state memory keeps all revisions of every contract ABI.

-* upon receiving transactoin traces and table deltas, it tries using the ABI and decoding the raw binary data into the ABI-defined structures.
+* upon receiving transaction traces and table deltas, it tries using the ABI and decoding the raw binary data into the ABI-defined structures.

 * all data received from `state_history_plugin` is converted to JSON